openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Assumptions made are the following:

-* The Issuer is talking to the Wallet supporting the features defined in this profile (via Wallet invocation mechanism)
+* The Issuer uses the Wallet features defined in this profile (via Wallet invocation mechanism)
 * There are mechanisms in place for Verifiers to discover Wallets' and Issuers' capabilities
 * There are mechanisms in place for Wallets to discover Verifiers' capabilities
 * There are mechanisms in place for Issuers to discover Wallets' capabilities